Is there any CBT you can do on your own?

-CBT is a short-term psychological treatment.
-It helps to challenge negative thoughts, feelings and behaviours.
-CBT is most commonly used as a treatment for anxiety and depression.
+CBT is a short-term psychological treatment that helps to challenge negative thoughts, feelings and behaviours.

 CBT is a type of talking therapy.
 It’s a combination of cognitive therapy, which helps with your thinking processes, and behavioural therapy, which focuses on your behaviour in response to those thoughts.